Fuzzy concept: Human vs. computer

-Learning
+Transitions in learning and consciousness

 In part, fuzzy concepts arise also because learning or the growth of understanding involves a transition from a vague awareness, which cannot orient behaviour greatly, to clearer insight, which can orient behaviour.
 At the first encounter with an idea, the sense of the idea may be rather hazy.
 When more experience with the idea has occurred, a clearer and more precise grasp of the idea results, as well as a better understanding of how and when to use the idea (or not).

 In his study of implicit learning, Arthur S. Reber affirms that there does not exist a very sharp boundary between the conscious and the unconscious, and "there are always going to be lots of fuzzy borderline cases of material that is marginally conscious and lots of elusive instances of functions and processes that seem to slip in and out of personal awareness".

 Thus, an inevitable component of fuzziness exists and persists in human consciousness, because of continual variation of gradations in awareness, along a continuum from the conscious, the preconscious, and the subconscious to the unconscious.
-The hypnotherapist Milton H. Erickson noted likewise that the conscious mind and the unconscious normally interact.
+The hypnotherapist Milton H. Erickson similarly noted that the conscious mind and the unconscious normally interact.

-Limits
+Limits of distinctions and generalizations

 Some psychologists and logicians argue that fuzzy concepts are a necessary consequence of the reality that any kind of distinction we might like to draw has limits of application.
 At a certain level of generality, a distinction works fine.
 But if we pursued its application in a very exact and rigorous manner, or overextend its application, it appears that the distinction simply does not apply in some areas or contexts, or that we cannot fully specify how it should be drawn.
 An analogy might be, that zooming a telescope, camera, or microscope in and out, reveals that a pattern which is sharply focused at a certain distance becomes blurry at another distance, or disappears altogether.

-Complexity
+Complexity and imprecision

 Faced with any large, complex and continually changing phenomenon, any short statement made about that phenomenon is likely to be "fuzzy", i.e., it is meaningful, but – strictly speaking – incorrect and imprecise.
 It will not really do full justice to the reality of what is happening with the phenomenon.
 A correct, precise statement would require a lot of elaborations and qualifiers.
 Nevertheless, the "fuzzy" description turns out to be a useful shorthand that saves a lot of time in communicating what is going on ("you know what I mean").

-Cognition
+Cognition and perceptual limits

 In psychophysics, it was discovered that the perceptual distinctions we draw in the mind are often more definite than they are in the real world.
 Thus, the brain actually tends to "sharpen up" or "enhance" our perceptions of differences in the external world.